brainswitchMedia/Cinder-Samples/deformedSphereMappingV2/README.md

 This code is intended for use with the Cinder C++ library: http://libcinder.org (coded with Cinder v0.9.1)

 This Sample is a visual animation that was at the origin just a test for transform feedback and trails.
 I decided to share it as it is, the code is messy and not optimised.
-Light shader are not realistic and certainly not true but it is not intended to reproduce the reality.
+Light shaders are not realistic and certainly not true but it is not intended to reproduce the reality.
 I removed the audio analysis part.

 Here is the video: https://youtu.be/NGrln2cJkeA